 Examinations in Listening, Speaking, Reading and Writing at Foundation or Higher Tier take place at the end of Year 11.
 Listening, Reading, Speaking and Writing are weighted equally (25%).
-There are two tiers of examination and the 9-1 grading system is used.
+There are two tiers of examination and the 9 - 1 grading system is used.
 Decisions about the specific tier for each candidate will be made after the Year 11 mock examinations.

-Listening examination: Candidates listen to a range of authentic material and complete a variety of tasks: true or false, multiple choice, grid completion, note-taking and interpreting into English.
+Eistening examination: Candidates listen to a range of authentic material and complete a variety of tasks: true or false, multiple choice, grid completion, note-taking and interpreting into English.
+This also includes dictation.